 About

 We also invested in the community of our hub.
-During the summer of that year, we held a retreat and training on a farm in Wartrace, TN.
-Trainers from the national organization were present and members of our hub co-facilitated trainings with them.
-We used this time to build knowledge and skills around the work while also building a strong sense of community within the hub.
+We held a retreat and training on a farm in Wartrace, TN.
+Trainers from the national organization co-facilitated trainings alongside out Nashville hub members.

-At the end of September 2019, Sunrise held a series of regional summits across the US and decided to host their Southern regional summit in Nashville that fall.
-Our hub dedicated a lot of effort towards the planning it.
-This was a weekend long training where folks across the South came together to train and build community.
-The Monday, following, we held a Nonviolent Direct Action – a march followed by a sit-in.
-Nashville’s new mayor (who happens to be Jim Cooper’s the aforementioned congressman’s brother) was about to have his first day in office and climate was not discussed at all in the mayoral race.
+At the end of September 2019, Sunrise held a series of regional summits across the US and decided to host their Southern regional summit in Nashville.
+Sunrise Nashville dedicated resources and hours towards the planning of the weekend training.
+Participants came from across the South came together to train and build community.
+The Monday following, we held a non-violent direct action which included a march followed by a sit-in.
+Nashville’s new mayor was about to have his first day in office, and climate was not discussed at all in the mayoral race.
 We wanted him to declare a climate emergency for Nashville.
-We marched from the capitol, stopping at his brother’s office to again demand his support for bold climate legislature before walking over to the mayor’s office.
+We marched from the capitol.
 We occupied his office most of the day.
+Soon after, the Sustainability Chief position was created for the Nashville City Government.
+Now, Nashville has an all-encompassing sustainability plan called CARP or Climate Adaption and Resiliency Plan.

 Going into 2020, the presidential election was top of mind.
 Members of our hub protested and marched to the TN Democratic party office demanding as part of a larger campaign that state party officials vote to hold a Democratic Climate Debate.
-We held more educational trainings, etc. We also spent time hosting town halls, being a part of and hosting a variety of other events and critically, building good, real community.
+We held more educational trainings, town halls, and a variety of other events.
+We prioritized building good, real community.

 Our numbers had been dwindling and for a large period of time it was really just 2-3 folks.
 As such, we began reaching out to local, allied organizations and Sunrise hubs in Knoxville and Chattanooga.
 The fostering of these relationships culminated in a state-wide youth summit for Climate Justice in the summer of 2022, funded through grants given to the Sunrise Nashville hub .
 The youth summit brought together numerous climate and social justice activists throughout the state and ended with a large-scale protest and sit-in at the construction site for Vanderbilt’s Owen building in relation to the Divest Dores movement.